Skip to main content

 Errors

-This table lists error codes that you may encounter when adding a connection in DX.
+The table below lists potential error codes when adding a connection in DX.

 Error